 13 July 2009

-Billy (Tom Courtenay) is a young man who dreams of a better life, and has a fantasy world which he escapes to at times.
+Billy (Tom Courtenay) is a young man who dreams of a better life.
+He has a fantasy world which he escapes to at times.
 Unfortunately, despite being an adult working as a clerk, he has still not learned to distinguish fact from fantasy.
-So he makes ups stories not just for his parents but also tells them to his friends and colleagues.
+So he makes up stories not just for his parents but also tells them to his friends and colleagues.

-Billy has managed to get engaged to two different young women, due to this bizarre character quirk, and is in big trouble for having forgotten to post a large number of calendars some months previously.
+Billy has managed to get engaged to two different young women, due to this bizarre character quirk.
+He is also in big trouble for having forgotten to post a large number of calendars some months previously.

-Rated PG in the UK, but not rated at all in the US.
-Not currently available in America.
+Rated PG in the UK, but not rated at all in the US, apparently.

 Review copyright Sue's DVD Reviews